Morocco at the 2020 Summer Olympics

 Morocco competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place during the summer of 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
-It was the nation's fifteenth appearance at the Summer Olympics.
+The 2020 Games were the nation's fifteenth appearance at the Summer Olympics.

 Medalists

 Competitors

 The following is a list of the number of Moroccan competitors in the Games.

 Athletics

 Moroccan athletes achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):